asyed9394/Kickstarter_Campaigns_Analysis/README.md

 ![Theater Campaign Outcomes by Launch Date](Resources/Theater_Outcomes_vs_Launch.png)

-Based on the above grapgh I came to following conlcusions:
+Based on the above graph I came to following conlcusions:

-  -May and June have the highest numbers of successfull campaigns.
+  1. May and June have the highest numbers of successfull campaigns.
 Combine together they reporesent 23% of total campaigns luanched vs 25% of successfull campaigns.
-  -In addition the Nov to Jan the no of campaigns luanched are lower relative to other months of the year.
+  2. In addition the Nov to Jan the no of campaigns luanched are lower relative to other months of the year.
-  -Success rate is similar during the months from April to Aug.
+  3. Success rate is similar during the months from April to Aug.

 - What can you conclude about the Outcomes based on Goals?